 If you are in a relationship that gives you a lot of hurt and pain than love, you don’t have to be confused about it.
 You don’t have to think you are suffering for love.
 Nope!
 You are suffering for the sake of suffering and not love.
 If it hurts, have the courage to walk away.
 Love shouldn’t hurt you.

-Sometimes after getting the gratification, you seek out of sex, it suddenly dawns on you that you’ve made a mistake for giving in or your curiosity has landed you in the wrong corner.
-Sex can happen out of curiosity, the need to experiment and just to also feel wanted.
+Sometimes, after getting the gratification you seek out of sex, it suddenly dawns on you that you’ve made a mistake or your curiosity has landed you in the wrong corner.
+Sex can happen out of curiosity or the need to experiment.
+Some people give sex just to feel wanted.
 Love is love.
 Sex is sex.
 At some point the two intersect.
 But in actual sense, the two run parallel to each other.

 This is the new craze.
 It’s a new yardstick for measuring love or testing the temperature of love between lovers.
 “He used my picture as his Facebook profile picture.
 He used the picture he took of me yesterday as his WhatsApp display photo.
 He must have so much love for me to be able to do that”